Florida Consumer Collection Practices Act (FCCPA) - Orlando Florida Attorney

 Orlando Consumer Rights Lawyer - providing affordable legal services concerning Debt Collection and Consumer Rights legal services, for residents of Orlando, Kissimmee, and throughout Central Florida.

-Call The Debt Relief Law Center at Toll Free 1.888.877.5103 to Schedule a Confidential and FREE Legal Consultation with Consumer Rights Attorney, N. James Turner
+Call us at 1.888.877.5103 to Schedule a Confidential and FREE Legal Consultation with Consumer Rights Attorney, N. James Turner

 In 1993, the Florida Legislature enacted the Florida Consumer Collection Practices Act ("FCCPA") which law targets unfair debt collection tactics, including those inflicted upon residential mortgage customers.
 The statute proscribes a broad range of deceptive, harassing, and abusive practices.
 It also provides a right to bring litigation against wrongdoers and to recover actual damages, costs, and attorney fees.
 If you feel that you have been a victim of these deceptive collection tactics, you may have a case.